The future of home heating – what can you expect?

 Stage 3: the UK will switch to 100% hydrogen, but this is unlikely to happen until the mid-2040s.

-It’s also easier to install than some other heating systems because it’s compatible with the current network of gas pipes and it only takes up the same space as your current boiler.
+It’s also easier to install than some other heating systems because it’s compatible with the current network of gas pipes and takes up the same space as your current boiler.

-Biomethane is another green gas that could provide an alternative to burning fossil fuels.
-Like hydrogen, biomethane doesn’t produce carbon emissions, and it can be used with existing heating systems.
+Biomethane could be part of the future of central heating, providing a greener alternative to burning fossil fuels.
+Like hydrogen, it doesn’t produce carbon emissions and can be used with existing heating systems.

 Can low-carbon alternatives save you money?